zulip/zulip-terminal/README.md

 in the [wiki](https://github.com/zulip/zulip-terminal/wiki/Developer-Documentation).
 Follow it to understand the how to implement a new feature for zulip-terminal.

+### Urwid

+Zulip Terminal uses [urwid](http://urwid.org/) to render the UI components in terminal.
+Urwid is an awesome library through which you can render a decent terminal UI just using python.
+[Urwid's Tutorial](http://urwid.org/tutorial/index.html) is a great place to start for new contributors.

 ### Setting up a development environment

 Various options are available; we are exploring the benefits of each and would appreciate feedback on which you use or feel works best.